phantompatrol/fuzzy-tribble/README.md

 ## Gotcha
 This configuration specifically disables the arrow key navigation in normal mode.
-Try it, you might like it.
+Try it, you might like it